Secure Deposit FAQs

 Sometimes, active inmates are restricted from certain types of services.
 This could be due to a request from the facility or it could be because they received deposits that were denied by the cardholder.
 In such a case, the inmate will no longer be able to receive credit card or walk-in deposits.

 If this is the case, the inmate's full deposit privileges can be reinstated if a depositor repays the full amount of the denied transaction.
-This can be done by sending a Money Order, along with the inmate's name and inmate number, to:
+This can be done by sending a Money Order, along with the inmate's name, inmate number, and agency to:

 Access Corrections Account Re-Instatement Department